k-box/k-box/resources/assets/pages/en/help.md

 - `OR`: the operator links two key-words and searches for documents which contain either one of them.
 When no operator is entered, the `OR` operator is assumed by the system.
 E.g. `Markhor report 2014` keyword combination is understood by the system as: `Markhor OR report OR 2014`
 - `AND`: matches documents where both terms are used anywhere in the text.
 E.g. `Markhor AND report AND 2014` will display documents where all the keywords are mentioned.
-- `+`: a word after this symbol must exist in documents retrieved after search is performed.
-E.g., `+Markhor` report search will focus on Markhor, and will look for report too, but search results might include only documents that match Markhor.
+- `+`: a word after this operator must exist in documents retrieved after search is performed.
+E.g., `+Markhor AND report AND 2014` will search for all three key-words, but with a stronger focus on "Markhor".
+The result searches might also include documents containing only "Markhor", but not necessarily "report" and "2014".
-- `NOT`: terms after this operator must not be used in a retrieved document.
+- `NOT`: any document containing the keyword that you write after this operator will be excluded from the search results.
-- `*`: when you do not remember the whole word (common with names/surnames), the symbol can be used to look for beginning or end of the word ( * in the end or beginning of the keyword respectively).
-E.g. `K-Link AND presentation AND Muzafar*` will come back with results where `Muzafar` will have various endings mentioned in documents.
-This is the reason why more keywords return better results!
+- `*`: when you do not remember the whole word (common with names/surnames), you can use this operator as a wild card. the symbol can be used to look for beginning or end of the word ( * in the end or beginning of the keyword respectively).
+E.g. `Muzafar*` will return documents containing words like `Muzafarov`, `Muzafarova`, `Muzafarbek`, etc.

+You can of course combine all those operators in order to get more relevant search results.

 **2. I want to find a document I have uploaded.
 How can I do that?**